rafael-santiago/kryptos/doc/INTERNALS.md

 Piece of cake!
 All encoding algorithms are pretty boring because they just receive some data and spit some data based on the input.
-Due to it all four presented macros will cover all or at least almost all the new encoding stuff that you need to add here in this library.
+Due to it all four presented macros will cover all or at least almost all the new encoding stuff you need to add here in this library.

 New constants for encoding algorithms must be added into the ``kryptos_encoding_t`` typed enum defined in ``src/kryptos_types.h``.